 Any issues or questions during the build, you can email us at email@example.com or message us on facebook, we’ll be happy to help!

-If you are using your own receiver (not one from BBB shop) please ensure your receiver’s input voltage is rated for more than 8.4V (fully charged 2S lipo) or alternatively add a BEC to lower the input voltage to 5V otherwise you will likely damage your receiver.
+If you are using your own receiver (not one from BBB shop) please ensure your receiver’s input voltage is rated for more than 8.4V (a fully charged 2S lipo) or alternatively add a BEC to lower the input voltage to 5V otherwise you will likely damage your receiver.
+More on that later in the guide!
+Recommended tools:

 - soldering iron to add the switch (this step is optional but recommended),